lilyof97/rUBot_mecanum_ws/Documentation/9_AirQualityControl.md

 ## **2. Web Arduino IoT Cloud SW description**

 To code this project's Arduino software, we will use the Arduino IoT Cloud web.
 This web is a platform that allows any user to create IoT Arduino projects and allows code writing, code uploading to any Arduino device that has Wi-Fi connection and data visualization thanks to a serial monitor or widget dashboard.
 The main advantage of this platform is that data will refresh and synchronise with the Arduino board even is the board is not connected to the PC.
 In other words, if the Arduino board is connected to a Wi-Fi network, the dashboard's data will continue to update in real time thanks to its connection to the IoT.
-To access the Arduino Cloud web, we will have to sign in into the Cloud and create an Arduino account.
+To access the Arduino Cloud web, we will have to sign in into the Cloud and create an Arduino account at: https://cloud.arduino.cc/home/
+Then, we'll have to select the "IoT Cloud" app.

+**Before starting a project, it is important to download the Arduino Create Agent.
+This agent will help detect the Arduino board connected to our pc and allow the device's configuration.** The steps for the installation of the Arduino Create Agent are available at https://support.arduino.cc/hc/en-us/articles/360014869820-Install-the-Arduino-Create-Agent.

 ![](./Images/air_quality/IOT_CLOUD.PNG)